Mtillmann/mtillmann.github.io/posts/mounting-iso-files-and-running-exe-files-on-the-steamdeck.md

 layout: doc
 date: 2023-02-22
 title: how to install a game from iso on steam deck
-description: A small guide on how to install a game from an ISO-File on the Steam Deck
+description: A small guide on how to install a game from an ISO-File on the Steam Deck using wine the steam deck desktop mode.
 tags:
   - linux
   - steamdeck